Piero3vis/nbodykit_pk/README.md

    - Compares with WMAP9 non-linear power spectrum

 3. **Generate Comparison Plots**
       - Creates comparison plots for LR, HR, and SR simulations
-   - Currently uses fixed paths in data/LR/, data/HR/, data/SR/
    - Parameters:
+     - Three power spectrum files from outputs/power_spectrum/
      - Box size in Mpc/h (default: 100.0)
      - Number of mesh cells (default: 256)

+   - **Note**: The labels in the plot are fixed:
+     - First selected spectrum will be labeled as 'LR'
+     - Second selected spectrum will be labeled as 'HR'
+     - Third selected spectrum will be labeled as 'SR'

 ### Individual Scripts